ErpNetDocs/tech/modules/applications/mssync/sync-jobs/calendar.md

 This is required when creating new activities in @@name.
 Since an activity is essentially a document, each document requires the [EnterpriseCompany](https://docs.erp.net/model/entities/General.Activities.Activities.html#enterprisecompany) and [EnterpriseCompanyLocation](https://docs.erp.net/model/entities/General.Activities.Activities.html#enterprisecompanylocation) properties to be filled.

+3. **Each user must enable their own synchronization**

+Each user is responsible for enabling their own synchronization setting.
+For example:
+- User1 creates an activity and includes User2 as a participant.
+- The activity will only appear in Outlook if User1 has synchronization enabled.
+- The same applies in reverse.

 ## Initial sync (first-time synchronization)

 1. Only remote events (from Microsoft 365) occurring from today until one month later will be synchronized.